Flock-YT/WorldSafe/README.md

 # 🌍 WorldSafe

-**WorldSafe** is a lightweight Minecraft Bukkit plugin designed to prevent certain entities and items from destroying the map.
+**WorldSafe** is a lightweight Minecraft Bukkit plugin designed to prevent certain entities and items from damaging the map.

 ## 📋 Installation Requirements